-A haven for poets and thinkers in the heart of the city
+A poet's and thinker's oasis in the middle of the city

-Food with a view, then high style plus exquisite tradition
+Culinary delights with a view and style meet exquisite tradition

-Visit the king of nonsense and enjoy a classic tavern
+A visit to the king of nonsense Valentin and a slice of Tegernsee

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.